vinhqphan/league_match_predictions/README.md

 Created a logistic regression model to estimate win probability for professional teams in North America.
 Applied Condorcet’s model of majority voting to simulate head to head matches between two teams using probabilities generated from model.
 Empirically verified Condorcet’s jury theorem in the context of professional League of Legends matches through simulation.
+Data was obtained from Riot Game's API and from [liquipedia](https://liquipedia.net/leagueoflegends/Main_Page).